datarobot-oss/flask-app-base/README.md

 ```

 ## How to add and use runtime parameters?

 Create a metadata.yaml file in your application source folder.
-Here is an example of a DEPLOYMENT_ID:
+Here is an example of a DEPLOYMENT_ID which will create
+an environment variable called `MLOPS_RUNTIME_PARAM_DEPLOYMENT_ID`:
 ```yaml
 runtimeParameterDefinitions:
 - fieldName: DEPLOYMENT_ID